apache/flink/docs/concepts/concepts.md

 ### Checkpoints for Fault Tolerance

 Flink implements fault tolerance using a combination of **stream replay** and **checkpoints**.
-A checkpoint defines a consistent point in streams and state from which an streaming dataflow can resume, and maintain consistency *(exactly-once processing semantics)*.
-The events and state update since the last checkpoint are replayed from the input streams.
+A checkpoint defines a consistent point in streams and state from which a streaming dataflow can resume, and maintain consistency *(exactly-once processing semantics)*.
+The events and state updates since the last checkpoint are replayed from the input streams.

-Checkpoints interval is a means of trading off the overhead of fault tolerance during execution, with the recovery time (the amount of events that need to be replayed).
+The checkpoint interval is a means of trading off the overhead of fault tolerance during execution, with the recovery time (the amount of events that need to be replayed).

 More details on checkpoints and fault tolerance are in the [fault tolerance docs]({{ site.baseurl }}/internals/stream_checkpointing.html/).